GnosisHub/GHContextMenu/README.md

 * Add `GHContextMenuView` headers and implementations to your project (2 files total).
 * Include with `#import "GHContextMenuView.h"` to use it wherever you need.
-* Set and implement the `GHContextMenuViewDataSource` to provide data about the pages.
+* Set and implement the `GHContextOverlayViewDataSource` to provide data about the pages.
-* Set and implement the `GHContextMenuViewDelegate` to receive callback upon selection.
+* Set and implement the `GHContextOverlayViewDelegate` to receive callback upon selection.

 ### Sample Code
 ```objc